naoralkobi/Web-App/README.md

 join us.

-we have 5 users in our app.
+we have 5 existing users in our app.

 user name: "avivharel"
 password: "12345678"